LukeZGD/Legacy-iOS-Kit/README.md

 ## Features
 - Legacy iOS Kit supports all 32-bit iOS devices, and some 64-bit (A7/A8/A9/A10) devices
     - Devices that received iOS 16 and newer are not supported and only have limited functionality (such as sideload on Linux etc.)
+    - S5L8900 devices (iPhone 2G, 3G, touch 1) are only partially supported, some features may not work properly
 - Restore to signed OTA versions (iOS 8.4.1 and/or 6.1.3) on A5/A6 devices
 - Restore some 32-bit devices to other iOS versions without blobs
     - This includes downgrading iPhone 3GS, iPhone 4 GSM and CDMA, iPod touch 2, touch 3, iPad 1